 COMPASS Visits: Itinerary

-Unfortunately, that means visits are only possible on dates where they do not interfere with the work in the area.
+Unfortunately, that means visits are currently not possible (or only exceptionally on dates without beam, and then only if they do not interfere with the work in the area).

 The STANDARD ITINERARY enters the experimental hall EHN2 (building 888) from the Jura side (back of the building) and proceeds through door PXX 211.1 to the beamline.
 A large poster of CERN's accelerator complex can be used to explain where COMPASS is located and that it is a fixed target experiment at the end of a beamline.
 The tunnel can be entered until the stop sign on the floor/red-white cable.
 After the tunnel, the itinerary follows the beamline downstream , such that the visitors can look through the hole in the wall towards the experiment.
 The itinerary leaves the beamline area through door PPX 211.2 and then EHN2 through the same door used when entering the building.